oxen-io/oxen-mq/README.md

 in the batch job queue.
 This is useful when some event requires triggering some other event, but you don't need to wait for or collect its result.
 (Internally this is just a convenience method around creating a single-job, no-completion Batch job).

+You generally do *not* want to use single (or batched) jobs for operations that can block indefinitely (such as network operations) because each such job waiting on some external condition ties up a thread.
+You are better off in such a case using your own asynchronous operations and either using your own thread or a periodic timer (see below) to shepherd those operations.

 ## Timers